Lipschitz-free spaces over properly metrisable spaces and approximation properties: Introduction

 In \cite{godefroysurvey}, G.~Godefroy surveys various aspects of the theory of free spaces, including the lifting property for separable Banach spaces, approximation properties of free spaces, and norm attainment of Lipschitz functions and operators.
 In the last section he states a number of open problems, several of which concern approximation properties of free spaces.

 For a topological space $T$, we denote by $\cM^T$ the set of all proper metrics on $T$ compatible with its topology.
 Note that every proper metric is complete.
-By \cite{engelking}*{Exercise 4.2.C} $\cM^T\not=\emptyset$, i.e. $T$ is properly metrisable, if and only if $T$ is locally compact, separable and metrisable.
+By \cite{engelking}*{Exercise 4.2.C} $\cM^T\not=\emptyset$, i.e.~$T$ is `properly metrisable', if and only if $T$ is locally compact, separable and metrisable.
 Hereafter we suppose that $T$ always belongs to this class of topological spaces.
 Note that if $T$ is compact and metrisable then $\cM^T$ is the set of all metrics on $T$ compatible with its topology.
-Let us consider the space $C(T^2)$ of continuous (possibly unbounded) real-valued functions on $T^2$.
-For $f,g\in C(T^2)$ we define It can be shown that $\cM^T$, equipped with the subspace topology inherited from $(C(T^2), \rho_T)$, is a completely metrisable space, and hence a Baire space (a proof is given in the next section).
-Let us define the sets
+Let us consider the vector space $C(T^2)$ of continuous (possibly unbounded) real-valued functions on $T^2$.
+We equip $C(T^2)$ with the topology of uniform convergence, which according to \cite{engelking}*{Theorem 4.2.20} is induced by the metric $\rho_T$ given by

+It can be shown that $\cM^T$, equipped with the subspace topology inherited from $(C(T^2), \rho_T)$, is a completely metrisable space, and hence a Baire space (a proof is given in the next section).
+We note that the compact-open topology, which in this context is the topology of uniform convergence on compact sets, is another natural candidate with which to endow $\cM^T$.
+Indeed, $C(T^2)$ endowed with the compact-open topology is a Polish space \cite{engelking}*{3.4.H (a) and 4.3.F (a)}.
+However, $\cM^T$ with this topology is a Baire space if and only if $T$ is compact \cite{koshino2022}*{Proposition 3.2}.
+For this reason we prefer to work with the topology of uniform convergence; evidently, if $T$ is compact then the two topologies agree.